Maison Louis Latour - Château Corton Grancey Grand Cru 2018

 Nose

-Intense and complex, with generous aromas of black cherry, blueberry, and crushed raspberry, complemented by floral notes of violet enhanced by subtle hints of licorice and white pepper
+Intense and complex, with generous aromas of black cherry, blueberry, and crushed raspberry, along with more floral notes of violets enhanced by subtle hints of licorice and white pepper

 Palate

-Rich and full-bodied, with elegant tannins and a beautiful balance, featuring a lively structure and great precision; the flavors mirror the nose, with notes of roasted coffee and menthol intertwining all the way through to a long, velvety finish
+Rich and full-bodied, with elegant tannins and beautiful harmony; it has a lively structure and great precision.
+The flavors mirror the nose, with intermingling notes of roasted coffee and menthol that carry through to a long, velvety finish.

 Serve